In this post we’ll run through:

 Prior to the introduction of BROQ, the best alternative to Prostaphane was a product by Nutramax Laboratories called Avmacol.
 It contains glucoraphanin (sulforaphane glucosinolate) extracted from broccoli seeds, alongside the activation enzyme myrocinase.

-They current make it in 2 different strengths – the regular strenth (green writing) which has ~237 mg of sulforaphane glucinosalate per tablet, and their extra strength version (orange writing) that has double per tablet (~490mg).
+They currently make it in 2 different strengths – regular strength (green writing) which has ~15 mg of sulforaphane glucinosalate per tablet, and the extra strength version (orange writing) with ~30mg per 1 tablet.
+At a 35% bioavailability, that would equate to approximately 5.25mg per tablet of sulforaphane for the regular strength, or 10.5mg per tablet for the extra strength.

 Glucoraphanin only – Crucera-SGS